Public History - Internships & Resources

-Graduate students may earn academic credit for their internship work by enrolling in HSTA 598 and having their internship approved by their advisor and the Graduate Internship Coordinator, Professor Claire Arcenas.
-For more information, please contact Professor Arcenas.
+Graduate students may earn academic credit for their internship work by enrolling in HSTA 598 and having their internship approved by their advisor and the Graduate Internship Coordinator, Professor Jody Pavilack.
+For more information, please contact Professor Pavilack.

 The Historical Museum at Fort Missoula was established in 1975 to collect, preserve, and interpret the history of Missoula County and western Montana for the education, recreation, and cultural enrichment of visitors and area residents.
 The HMTFM Internship Program involves graduate student interns in collections and exhibits as well as public education.
-Contact Nicole Webb, Curator of Collections, for more information.
+Contact Ted Hughes, Curator of Collections, for more information.

 The Archives and Special Collections at University of Montana's Mansfield Library documents the regional history of Montana and the Rocky Mountain West through its unique and valuable manuscript and print holdings.
 Graduate student interns work in collections and exhibits, oral histories, and digital archives.
 Contact Donna McCrea, Head of Archives and Special Collections, for more information.